Jean Segura Player Props: Marlins vs. White Sox

-Jean Segura -- batting .152 with four walks and two RBI in his past 10 games -- will be in action for the Miami Marlins against the Chicago White Sox, with Michael Kopech on the hill, on June 10 at 2:10 PM ET.
+On Sunday, Jean Segura (coming off going 2-for-5 with a double and two RBI) and the Miami Marlins play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the White Sox.
+He had two hits (going 2-for-5 with a double and two RBI) in his last appearance against the White Sox.

 Jean Segura Game Info & Props vs. the White Sox